Marcoant007/mrx-baileys-store/README.md

 // That's it, you can now query from the prisma client without having to worry about handling the events const messages = prisma.message.findMany();
 ```

-## Contributing

-PRs, issues, suggestions, etc are welcome.
-Please kindly open a new issue to discuss it